Dr. Robert Davies

 Dep't of Physics | Utah State University

-My work, jointly sponsored by USU's College of Science, the Caine College of the Arts, and the USU Ecology Center, focuses on synthesizing and communicating the science of climate change and sustainable human systems.
-Simply put: my focus is scientific storytelling ― for critically important stories.
+My work, jointly sponsored by USU's College of Science, the Caine College of the Arts, and the USU Ecology Center, focusing on of global environmental change, sustainable human systems, and scientific storytelling ― for critically important stories.

 And the critically important story emerging from every nook and cranny of this grand human enterprise we call science… is a clear and coherent picture of extreme risk.
 Humans are now the largest force for change on the planet ― a fact that has led the world’s geologists to propose a new geologic epoch: the Anthropocene, the Age of Humans.
 As a result of our large and accelerating impact on the Earth systems that envelope us, our global civilization faces a series of existential crises in the coming decades.
 Climate change, acidifying oceans, extreme biodiversity loss, and ecosystem degradation and collapse are all connected ― emergent from the same underlying pathology: a human paradigm of high input, high waste systems of hyper-consumption whose health is predicated on unlimited growth.
 As a result, no aspect of our civilization, as currently realized, is sustainable: not our food, not our energy, not our economy.

 While roadmaps for changing course do exist, transforming the systems that once lifted us, but now imperil us, our society has yet to plot the course.